 Making a Mock Wooden Inlay Tray

 Make this pretty tray as a gift or for displaying in your own home.
-This is a guide about making a mock wooden inlay tray
+This is a page about making a mock wooden inlay tray

 Christmas is getting ever so close.
 It is time to start making some meaningful gifts for friends and colleagues without breaking the bank in the process.
 Here is a clever way to turn an ordinary natural wooden tray into a mock inlay tray that looks more expensive than what it is.
 The tray holds two mugs, so it will be a perfect gift for a young couple, or for a friend that regularly invites someone over for coffee.